-Gideon: "You don't have a gun on you, do you?
-I had to check mine at customs."
+Gideon: You don't have a gun on you, do you?
+I had to check mine at customs.

-Lochley: "No. I never needed one down here until you came along."
+Lochley: No. I never needed one down here until you came along.

-Gideon: "What makes you think this has anything to do with—"
+Gideon: What makes you think this has anything to do with—

-(Both duck as an alien weapon fires at them)
+[Both duck as an alien weapon fires at them]

 To an unaware observer, everything appears perfectly normal.
 Either no one's around, or everyone's going about their business as expected.
 There's no reason to think there's any danger nearby or that anything is out of the ordinary.

 But there's one tiny little detail that suggests otherwise.
 Something out of place.
 Something... amiss.
-It could be a moved piece of furniture, an insistent background noise, or a bit of speech of behaviour that is vaguely wrong.
+It could be a moved piece of furniture, an insistent background noise, or a bit of speech or behaviour that is vaguely wrong.
 Whatever it is, it's so innocuous that our hero doesn't think much of it at first.

 But at some point, the character has a sudden realization: that detail is a sign of imminent danger.
 And sure enough, that danger will manifest itself within seconds.
 The character will either be captured or killed, or will survive through fighting, escaping, or ducking that giant log right before it smashes into the wall.

 To qualify for this trope, the detail must be unremarkable outside of story context, and must signal an imminent threat.
 Due to the Theory of Narrative Causality, that threat will not materialize until the character has made the link even if the hidden ninja assassin could have sliced his head off as soon as he walked into the room.

-The Laser Sight and Crosshair Aware tropes are almost invariably used to provide characters with an Imminent Danger Clue, even when there is no in-universe rationale for their use, so much so that listing each example here would be redundant.
+The Laser Sight and Crosshair Aware tropes are almost invariably used to provide characters with an imminent danger clue, even when there is no in-universe rationale for their use, so much so that listing each example here would be redundant.
 It's the reason that the majority of fictional snipers use laser sights, for example, despite how counterproductive it is.
 Otherwise the only way to give the characters warning enough to survive a sniper attack would be a missed first shot, which undermines the threat somewhat.

 - In The Godfather Part II, Michael anticipates his assassination attempt seconds before it happens because the bedroom curtains have been left open.